Skip To Main Content

 SUN TEA

 Sun tea is a fun twist on the classic summer beverage, and it’s literally warmed by the sun.
 Since the tea won’t get anywhere near as hot as it would on a stove, it takes much longer to steep, but when it’s ready, you may serve it over ice immediately without refrigerating it first.
-To make sun tea, add eight tea bags, pyramids or teaspoons of loose leaf tea for each gallon of water in a glass pitcher.
+To make sun tea, add eight pyramids tea infusers or teaspoons of loose leaf tea for each gallon of water in a glass pitcher.
 Cover it loosely and set it outdoors or on a windowsill under direct sunlight for two to four hours.
 For sweetness, you may wish to add simple syrup until you’ve reached the level you’re after.

 Next, serve it over ice and garnish it with a traditional slice of lemon or however you choose.